anjalisilva/mixMPLNFA/README.md

 Subspace clustering allows to clus- ter data in low-dimensional subspaces, while keeping all the dimensions and by introducing restrictions to mixture parameters (Bouveyron and Brunet, 2014).
-Restrictions are intro- duced to the model parameters with the aim of obtaining parsimonious models, which are sufficiently flexible for clustering purposes.
+Restrictions are introduced to the model parameters with the aim of obtaining parsimonious models, which are sufficiently flexible for clustering purposes.
 Since the largest contribution of free parameters is through the covariance matrices, it is a natural focus for the